mrpjevans/wozzit/docs/msgref.md

 _Array_ **Default: [0, 0, 1]**

-A three-element array representing the Wozzit protocol version in symantic versioning format (symver).
+A three-element array representing the Wozzit protocol version in semantic versioning format (symver).
 The current protocol version is 0.0.1 so the content of Message.protocol is [0, 0, 1] by default.

 The protocol is used by the server to determine whether it can process the message.
 This will allow for changes in the Wozzit Message specification in future.